ESOF-423/FireBindex/docs/DeveloperDocumentation.md

 > For Developers seeking to continue Bindex after its original developers have stopped supporting new versions.

 All software comes to an end; whether code is developed into a final version or developers stop mid-release.
 Bindex is an open source project, and therefore available to anyone who wants to continue its development.
-[Email](bindexdevelopers@gmail.com) us and ask us about spear-heading the future continuation of Bindex through your own releases.
+[Email](bindexdevelopers@gmail.com) the bindex developers and ask us about spear-heading the future continuation of Bindex through your own releases.

 ## Directory Structure

-* [/Documentation](<https://github.com/ESOF-423/BindexTK/tree/master/Documentation>) contains documentation for both users and developers
+* [/docs](<https://github.com/ESOF-423/BindexTK/tree/master/docs>) contains the project documentation
-* [/src/tests](<https://github.com/ESOF-423/BindexTK/tree/master/src/tests>) contains test cases for both Node and Python
+* [/src/tests](<https://github.com/ESOF-423/BindexTK/tree/master/src/tests>) contains test cases for the project
-* [/src](<https://github.com/ESOF-423/BindexTK/tree/master/src>) contains the project JavaScript
+* [/src](<https://github.com/ESOF-423/BindexTK/tree/master/src>) contains the main project code, this is where you'll want to pay most of you attention
 * [/public](https://github.com/ESOF-423/BindexTK/tree/master/public) contains project assets not added as a Node module

 ## How to Test the Software